himanshigupta14/Court-Case-Management-System/README.md

 # LockBit - Legal Case Manager

-It is a Lega court case management website created using Django.
+It is a Legal court case management website created using Django.
 It is created to reduce the work of advocates.

 Django versions: